Many or all companies we feature compensate us. Compensation and editorial

 These investments allow you to sell a portion of your home’s future value in exchange for a lump-sum payment today.
 There are no monthly payments or interest charges; instead, you’ll buy out the investor’s equity share before the end of the term.

-You can receive estimates from the companies below with a soft credit check to compare offers or learn more about these investments by clicking here.
+You can receive estimates from the companies below with a soft credit check to compare offers or learn more about these investments below the table.

 Company